 Avalanche Level 1 CertificationWe are pleased to offer you the opportunity to learn how to travel safely in Colorado's winter backcountry.
 Our AIARE Level I Avalanche Safety course will enable you enjoy our mountain winter wonderland with confidence.

-We will examine the factors that contribute to avalanche hazard, analyze snowpack stability, learn terrain analysis and route finding strategies and practice companion rescue techniques including the use of avalanche beacons.
-The course consists of an evening classroom session at in the Boulder and Denver metro area and two full days of on-snow instruction in Rocky Mountain National Park.
+We will examine the factors that contribute to avalanche hazards, analyze snowpack stability, learn terrain analysis and route finding strategies and practice companion rescue techniques including the use of avalanche beacons.
+This course consists of an evening classroom session in the Boulder and Denver metro area and two full days of on-snow instruction in Rocky Mountain National Park.
 Please see our course outline for a detailed description of course activities.

 The field sessions of this course can be managed on snowshoes, alpine touring skis, telemark skis or split boards.
 Cross country or light touring ski equipment is inadequate for the course because it does not provide sufficient control for the terrain and snow conditions we encounter and the footwear is not warm enough.
 Please, note that if you plan to use snowshoes, it is imperative that you wear some sort of double boot such as a "Sorel" type pac boot, plastic double ski boot or snowboard boot.
 Even if you routinely snowshoe in hiking boots, they won't be warm enough for the class.
 Your feet need warm boots when we are digging snow pits and practicing with beacons, these activities are not strenuous enough to generate sufficient body heat for inadequate boots.

 What is Level One Avalanche Certification and who should take it?